-- 4. Section 2227 of the Code provides that a licensee who is found guilty under the Medical Practice Act may have her license revoked, suspended for a period not to exceed one year, placed on probation and required to pay the costs of probation monitoring, or such other action taken in relation to discipline as the Board deems proper. - 5.
-Section 2234 of the Code, states:

-"The board shall take action against any licensee who is charged with unprofessional conduct.
-In addition to other provisions of this article, unprofessional conduct includes, but is not limited to, the following:

-"(a) Violating or attempting to violate, directly or indirectly, assisting in or abetting the violation of, or conspiring to violate any provision of this chapter.

-- "(e) The commission of any act involving dishonesty or corruption that is substantially related to the qualifications, functions, or duties of a physician and surgeon. - "(f) Any action or conduct that would have warranted the denial of a certificate.

-- 6. Section 2239 of the Code states: - "(a) The use or prescribing for or administering to himself or herself, of any controlled substance; or the use of any of the dangerous drugs specified in Section 4022, or of alcoholic beverages, to the extent, or in such a manner as to be dangerous or injurious to the licensee, or to any other person or to the public, or to the extent that such use impairs the ability of the licensee to practice medicine safely or more than one misdemeanor or any felony involving the use, consumption, or self-administration of any of the substances referred to in this section, or any combination thereof, constitutes unprofessional conduct.
-The record of the conviction is conclusive evidence of such unprofessional conduct.

-"(b) A plea or verdict of guilty or a conviction following a plea of nolo contendere is deemed to be a conviction within the meaning of this section.
-The Medical Board may order discipline of the licensee in accordance with Section 2227 or the Medical Board may order the denial of the license when the time for appeal has elapsed or the judgment of conviction has been affirmed on appeal or when an order granting probation is made suspending imposition of sentence, irrespective of a subsequent order under the provisions of Section 1203.4 of the Penal Code allowing such person to withdraw his or her plea of guilty and to enter a plea of not guilty, or setting aside the verdict of guilty, or dismissing the accusation, complaint, information, or indictment."

-7. Section 820 of the Code states:

-"Whenever it appears that any person holding a license, certificate or permit under this division or under any initiative act referred to in this division may be unable to practice his or her profession safely because the licentiate's ability to practice is impaired due to mental illness, or physical illness affecting competency, the licensing agency may order the licentiate to be examined by one or more physicians and surgeons or psychologists designated by the agency.
+- 3. This First Amended Accusation is brought before the Board, under the authority of the following laws.
+All section references are to the Business and Professions Code (Code) unless otherwise indicated. - 4.
+Section 2227 of the Code provides that a licensee who is found guilty under the Medical Practice Act may have his or her license revoked, suspended for a period not to exceed one year, placed on probation and required to pay the costs of probation monitoring, or such other action taken in relation to discipline as the Board deems proper. - 5.
+Section 2234 of the Code provides that the board shall take action against any licensee who is charged with unprofessional conduct. - 6.
+Section 2239 of the Code provides that it is unprofessional conduct for a licensee to use alcohol, dangerous drugs, or controlled substances to the extent or in such a manner as to be dangerous or injurious to the licensee, or to any other person or to the public, or to the extent that such use impairs the ability of the licensee to practice medicine safely. - 7.
+Section 2280 of the Code provides that it is unprofessional conduct for a licensee to practice medicine while under the influence of alcohol to such an extent as to impair his or her ability to safely practice. - 8.
+Section 820 of the Code states: "Whenever it appears that any person holding a license, certificate or permit under this division or under any initiative act referred to in this division may be unable to practice his or her profession safely because the licentiate's ability to practice is impaired due to mental illness, or physical illness affecting competency, the licensing agency may order the licentiate to be examined by one or more physicians and surgeons or psychologists designated by the agency.
 The report of the examiners shall be made available to the licentiate and may be received as direct evidence in proceedings conducted pursuant to Section 822."

-8. Section 822 of the Code states:

-"If a licensing agency determines that its licentiate's ability to practice his or her profession safely is impaired because the licentiate is mentally ill, or physically ill affecting competency, the licensing agency may take action by any one of the following methods:

-- "(a) Revoking the licentiate's certificate or license. - "(b) Suspending the licentiate's right to practice. - "(c) Placing the licentiate on probation. - "(d) Taking such other action in relation to the licentiate as the licensing agency in its discretion deems proper." - 9.
-Health and Safety Code section 11153 is a criminal statute which provides that a prescription for a controlled substance shall only be issued for a legitimate medical purpose by a practitioner acting in the usual course of her professional practice and that a knowing violation of the statute is felony.
+- 9. Section 822 of the Code states: "If a licensing agency determines that its licentiate's ability to practice his or her profession safely is impaired because the licentiate is mentally ill, or physically ill affecting competency, the licensing agency may take action by any one of the following methods: - "(a) Revoking the licentiate's certificate or license. - "(b) Suspending the licentiate's right to practice. - "(c) Placing the licentiate on probation. - "(d) Taking such other action in relation to the licentiate as the licensing agency in its discretion deems proper.